nslinco/8bb-milestones/README.md

 # 8bb-milestones
 The Bois' Milestones

+Smash Hero is a rhythm game where you play as a guitarist.
+Use the number buttons to play notes, with the leftmost note being the 1 key.
+Once you download the project, all you have to do is click the Play button!

 The link to download the project: https://www.dropbox.com/s/9z57ehyxwmjvojf/8bb_SmashHero.zip?dl=0

 This repo was only used for milestones, as Github does not easily support unity projects.